Working from home permanently: the employment law options

 Place of work

-The first thing you should do is check your employees’ contracts of employment to identify the place of work.
+The first thing you should do is check your employees’ contracts of employment to see the place of work.
 In most cases, it will be your office address.

 Mobility clause